phpMussel/phpMussel/readme.txt

  = REGEX =
    Any form of regex understood and correctly processed by php should also be correctly understood and processed by phpMussel and its signatures.
-   However, I'd suggest taking extreme caution when writing new regex-based signatures, because, if you're not entirely sure what you're doing, there can be highly irregular and/or unexpected results.
+   However, I'd suggest taking extreme caution when writing new regex based signatures, because, if you're not entirely sure what you're doing, there can be highly irregular and/or unexpected results.
 Take a look at the phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
-The default signatures included with phpMussel, which are all derived from the signatures of ClamAV, include the following regex syntax:
-    .* (Match 0 or more of anything)
-	.?
-(Match 1 or more of anything)
-	(aa|bb) (Match either aa or bb)
-	a{3,5} (Match between 3 and 5 of a)
-   Also, remember that all signatures (minus the syntax) must be hexidecimal-encoded!
+Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexidecimally encoded (foregoing pattern syntax, of course)!

  = WHERE TO PUT CUSTOM SIGNATURES? =
    Only put custom signatures in those files intended for custom signatures.